BillE/BannerPackage/README.md

 ## Requirements
 - PHP version: This software was developed using PHP version 8.1.3.
 It has not been tested on previous version.
 - Composer: This package manager is required.
-It can be found at https://getcomposer.org/
+It can be found at https://getcomposer.org/.
-- PHPUnit: This package is used for all testing and can be found at https://phpunit.de/ It is set as a dependency in composer.json and so should not need to be downloaded manually.
+- PHPUnit: This package is used for all testing and can be found at https://phpunit.de/.
+It is listed as a dependency in the composer.json and so should not need to be downloaded manually.

 ## Details